wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/advanced/robotbuilder-command-run-commands.rst

 .. image:: images/command-run-commands-4.png

-To connect commands and control when commands run in the group,
+To connect commands and control when commands run in the group;

 1. Click the center of the box for the previous command (or "Start" if you want it to run at the beginning).
 In this example, "Command 1" is the first command to run "Start" is clicked.
 2. When a yellow box appears around the first box, drag your mouse to the command to run after it.
-This will create an arrow from the first box to your mouse
+This will create an arrow from the first box to your mouse.
 3. When a yellow box appears around the second box, you can release your mouse.
 The arrow will connect the two boxes and RobotBuilder will set the sequence of commands.

 You can skip this step if you right-click a box and add a command through the menu -- Robotbuilder will automatically connect them.